xAirx/ReactNative-RestaurantAppProject/README.md

        The APP includes a table reservation system that also communicates with redux and native elements on the devices, such as calendar and notification

+        /////////////////////////////////// Below is OUTSIDE the scope of the courses ////////////////////////////////

        //////////// Login functionality, with registration, JWT, communicating with the backend express API.////////////

-        Oauth, facebook login etc.
+        Oauth, facebook login etc. - integrated on backend. -> Frontend started ****  Work in progress

-        Users can register and login - communicating with the backend express API.
+        Users can register and login - integrated on backend -> Frontend started ****  Work in progress

         //////////User and Admin panel.///////////

         Via Userpanel able to update profilepicture, description etc.

+              - integrated on backend. -> Frontend started ****  Work in progress

         Via Userpanel able to update a submitted comment and delete a submitted comment.

+             - integrated on backend. -> Frontend started ****  Work in progress

-        ONLY Admin allowed to GET all the registered users' information from the database
+        Admin can  GET all the registered users' information from the database and see it in the adminpanel

+            - integrated on backend. -> Frontend started ****  Work in progress

-        ONLY Admin allowed / able to upload files, such as images when creating new dishes.
+        Admin allowed / able to upload files, such as images when creating new dishes. and see it in the adminpanel

+          - integrated on backend. -> Frontend started ****  Work in progress

-        ONLY Admin allowed / able to flag dishes as featured or not.
+        Admin allowed see and flag dishes as featured or not. and see it in the adminpanel

+             - integrated on backend. -> Frontend started ****  Work in progress

-        ONLY  Admin allowed / able to flag leaders as featured for the frontpage
+        Admin can see and flag leaders as featured for the frontpage and see it in the adminpanel

+              - integrated on backend. -> Frontend started ****  Work in progress